 - Our proof is a simplified version of the original.
 The full theorem is more general, also applicable to continuous functions with inputs from a multi-dimensional compact set.
-There exist also versions using other activation functions than sigmoid. - The theoretical construction given in the proof is not used in practice, as it would lead to numerical instabilities $(\kappa \to \infty)$ . - What is the minimum size of a neural network in order to approximate a function f?
+There exist also versions using other activation functions than sigmoid, and multidimensional version, etc. - The theoretical construction given in the proof is not used in practice, as it would lead to numerical instabilities $(\kappa \to \infty)$. - However, the promise of a neural network is not only to approximate any function, but rather to learn how to approximate any function.
+It can be shown via various reductions (Definition 2.8) that learning is NP-hard (Definition 2.20).